Starcounter/Docs/guides/working-with-starcounter/administrator-web-ui/README.md

 # Administrator Web UI

 Administrator is a web based administration tool that comes with Starcounter.
-After the server is started, Administrator should be accessible by pointing your web browser to [http://localhost:8181](http://localhost:8181).
+It can be started in three different ways:
+1. Run `staradmin start server`
+2. Run an app
+3. Execute `scservice.exe` - the `Starcounter Personal Server` shortcut that is added to the desktop after installation does this

+After starting the Administrator, it's accessible from `localhost:8181`.

-The default port is `8181`.
-This can be changed during installation or in the server configuration.
+The default port of `8181` can be changed during installation or in the server configuration.

 ## Database

-In Starcounter, your classes are your tables and the class instances are your rows.
-To revise data object concept in Starcounter please visit [Database](http://localhost:8181/#/databases).
 Using **Databases tool** Administrator can manage one or multiple databases, create new ones and more.
-It is accessible after starting `Starcounter Personal Administrator.exe` on the link [localhost:8181/#/databases](http://127.0.0.1:8181/#/databases).
+It's accessible after starting `Starcounter Personal Administrator.exe` on the link [localhost:8181/#/databases](http://127.0.0.1:8181/#/databases).

 ### Database home screen